vilnius/carplatereader/docs/notes.md

 be improved.
 * Police, VAD, Vilnius Airport, etc. have each separate camera networks.
 There are attempts to integrate all of them into a single system.
 Not going well.
-* It is already planned to put a stationary camera that would stream video.
-Our team could get access to this stream and use it to measure traffic.
+* It is already planned to put a stationary camera somewhere as a pilot project that would stream video.
+Povilas/we could get access to this stream and use it to test our ideas, make MVP.
 * There are around 600 buses, ~50 cameras inside, ~50 facing outside.
-No Internet connection inside buses, all data stored inside memory cards, used only when there is accidents/crimes.
+No Internet connection inside buses, all data stored inside memory cards, used only when there are accidents/crimes.

+## New ideas
-* Citizens can subscribe and get SMS notifications when their bus is being late.
+* Citizens can subscribe and get SMS notifications when their bus(es) are being late (Alfredas)
-* Reverse engineer, open-source m.ticket and parking client and server-side applications
+* Reverse engineer, open-source m.ticket and parking client and server-side applications (Artūras)